tbela99/gzip/README.md

 ## Page Optimizer Plugin

+There are additional plugins that help optmizing and profiling your page

+* [Server Timing Plugin](/projects/PWA/repos/server-timing/) enable the sevrer timing http headers
+* [HTML Minifier](/projects/WO/repos/html-minifier/) minify html in an html5 compliant way.

-This plugin is complementary to [HTML Minifier](/projects/WO/repos/html-minifier/) plugin.
-It performs two things:
+This performs many things:

 * advanced page optimizations which drastically improve the page performance score over various tools.
 * turn the website into an installable Progressive Web Application